 Standard Disk Below Target Threshold

-This Insight looks at usage of Standard Persistent Disk storage.
-Standard Persistent Disks are a type of disk storage in GCP that is suitable for large data processing workloads that primarily use sequential I/Os and is backed by standard hard disk drives (HDD).
-Providing efficient and reliable block storage for a variety of use cases.
+This Recommendation focuses on usage of Standard Persistent Disk storage.
+Standard Persistent Disks are a type of disk storage in GCP that is suitable for large data processing workloads that primarily use sequential I/Os and is backed by standard hard disk drives (HDD), providing efficient and reliable block storage for a variety of use cases.
 Changing your storage option to Standard Persistent Disk can result in cost savings.

 CloudZero has a target threshold for Standard Persistent Disk of 50%.